IMAF Approved Installer — London & the South East

 Step 03

-Wireless Installation — Minimum Disruption
+Wireless Alarm System Installation — Minimum Disruption

-Triple Star installs the Hyfire Taurus EN54-25 certified wireless system.
+Triple Star installs the Hyfire Taurus EN54-25 certified wireless fire alarm system.
 Detectors, sounders, and call points are pre-programmed off-site and mounted without cabling through walls, ceilings, or floors.
 Residents remain in their homes throughout.
 The system is designed to BS 5839-1:2025 Category L5 to satisfy IMAF and NFCC requirements for simultaneous evacuation buildings.

 Step 04